 There are two types of listening: listening in order to reply and listening in order to understand.
 If a garden member presents an issue and, as you listen, you’re taking in information to form a rebuttal, you’re not really listening.
 If you’re listening to really understand, you may not have an answer.
 And that’s ok.
 By really listening to what your gardeners ideas and concerns are, you then build an atmosphere of trust and respect and can figure out solutions together.

 Tip #5: Practice What You Preach

-Whatever the group agrees to, you as a leader and community member, need to respect those wishes and comply with them.
+Above all, whatever the group agrees to, you as a leader and community member then need to respect those wishes and comply with them.
 Being a leader does not give you special privileges.
-The rules, and group decisions, apply to everyone.
+The rules, and group decisions apply to everyone.
 Period.